Need Help? Contact Earl Miller - firstname.lastname@example.org

 Mexico’s economy is currently undergoing significant growth and improvement.
 In 1982, following it’s inability to support its escalating foreign debt, Mexico made changes in its infrastructure in order to encourage more foreign investment.
 Most notable of these changes was Mexico’s stance on foreign ownership.

 Allowances of foreign ownership of Mexican companies, formerly limited to 49 percent, were raised to 100 percent in many enterprises.
 This includes development companies, hotel companies, etc. This is important because most companies no longer need prior consent from the Foreign Investment Commission or Mexican investment partners.

 Mexican Federal Corporate Income Tax ranges from 25 to 38 percent, and allows provisions to offset the detrimental effects of inflation on monetary assets and liabilities, inventories and depreciable assets.

-Ownership in San Pancho Mexico - Separating Fact from Fiction
+Owning Property in San Pancho, Mexico - Separating Fact from Fiction

 Many rumors are constantly floating around about foreign investors being scammed out of all their money on Mexican real estate.